 Teeth may look like fossils, but they're actually dynamic living structures.
-The bonelike enamel (crown) that we see on the outside of each tooth conceals an interior chamber filled with dentin—a rigid mesh of mineralized connective tissue.
+The bonelike enamel (crown) that we see on the outside of each tooth hides an interior chamber filled with a rigid mesh of mineralized connective tissue (dentin).
 Beneath this layer of dentin, each tooth's core consists of nerves encased in a pulpy sheath.
 Canals in the center of each tooth root allow nerves to pass through.
-The tooth is anchored in the jaw by sturdy ligaments and a material called, appropriately, cementum.
+The tooth is anchored in the jaw by sturdy ligaments and a material called cementum.

-The blade-shaped incisors are like a built-in set of Ginsu knives—the similarity to the word "scissors" is not coincidental.
-The pointy cuspids help you slice, gnash, sever, and slash.
+The blade-shaped incisors are like a built-in set of knives.
+The pointy cuspids help you slice, gnash, and sever.
 The bicuspids (premolars) and molars have broad, blunt surfaces that crush and grind like a mortar and pestle.

-Chewing (mastication) is the first step in digestive process.
-You would have a hard time swallowing, say, a boiled egg without chewing it first.
-What may be less obvious is that chewing not only makes the egg easy to swallow, but it also multiplies the surface area on which digestive enzymes can act in order to convert food into energy.
+Chewing (mastication) is the first step in the digestive process.
+You would have a hard time swallowing most foods without chewing first.
+What may be less obvious is that chewing not only makes food easy to swallow, it also multiplies the surface area on which digestive enzymes can work to convert food into energy.

-Three pairs of salivary glands moisten food to ease its passage through the esophagus, the tube that connects the back of the throat to the stomach.
+Three pairs of salivary glands moisten food to help it pass through the tube that connects the back of the throat to the stomach (the esophagus).
 These glands also secrete enzymes that begin to dissolve starches.

 Oral Health and General Health are Linked

-The stature of dental and oral health has risen in recent years as researchers have discovered a connection between declining oral health and underlying systemic conditions.
-In other words, a healthy mouth can help you maintain a healthy body.
-Studies suggest that periodontal disease (advanced gum disease) increases the risk of heart disease, stroke, respiratory problems, and diabetes.
 In addition, bacteria can spread from the oral cavity to the bloodstream, causing a life-threatening infection of the heart valves.
-For this reason, your dentist may suggest administration of prophylactic (preventive) antibiotics before performing any dental procedure that could dislodge bacteria in the mouth.
+Your dentist may suggest administration of preventive antibiotics before performing any dental procedure that could dislodge bacteria in the mouth.

 What Can Go Wrong

 The oral cavity is a catch basin for all sorts of bacteria, viruses, and fungi.
-Some of them belong there, making up the normal flora of the mouth.
-In small quantities, they're either harmless or beneficial and tend to keep each other in check.
+Some of them belong there and make up the normal flora of the mouth.
+In small quantities, they're generally harmless.
 However, a diet high in sugar creates conditions in which acid-producing bacteria can flourish.
-This acid dissolves tooth enamel, causing dental cavities—or caries, a Latin word for decay.
+This acid dissolves tooth enamel and causes dental cavities.

-The oral cavity, including the lips and throat, may be the site of abscesses or other infections, disorders, or even cancer.
-Nearly all adults, for example, have been infected with herpes simplex virus, type 1 [HSV-1], the virus that causes cold sores in the mouth or on the lips.
-This virus may lie dormant, but it remains in the body and may re-emerge intermittently to cause pustules on the lips and inner mouth.
+The mouth may be the site of abscesses or other infections, disorders, or even cancer.
+Nearly all adults, for example, have been infected with herpes simplex virus, type 1 (HSV-1), the virus that causes cold sores in the mouth or on the lips.
+This virus may lie dormant, but it remains in the body and can return to cause sores on the lips and inner mouth.

-Good oral health boils down to common sense.
+Good oral health boils down to good general health and common sense.
 Don't use tobacco products.
 Brush your teeth with fluoride toothpaste twice a day, and floss daily.
-(Flossing is the most beneficial activity you can do to prevent disease in the oral cavity.)
+Flossing is the most beneficial activity you can do to prevent disease in the oral cavity.
 Have your teeth cleaned by a dental professional every six months.
 Follow a high-fiber, low-fat, low-sugar diet that includes plenty of fruits and vegetables.
-Such a diet is naturally high in vitamin D, which helps the body absorb and maintain calcium and phosphorus, minerals found in teeth and bones.
-Limit sugary snacks and foods with hidden sugars, such as ketchup and barbecue sauce, sliced fruit or applesauce in cans or jars, fruit yogurt, pasta sauce, iced tea, soda, sports drinks, juice or juice blends, granola and cereal bars, and muffins (even ones that sound healthy, such as oatmeal-raisin).
+This type of diet is naturally high in vitamin D, which helps the body absorb and maintain calcium and phosphorus, minerals found in teeth and bones.
+Limit sugary snacks and foods with hidden sugars like: